apollodoescoding-bit/E-StarCards/README.md

 To use this in VScode, you need to install each file, and then combine it into a folder.
 Run the folder in VSCode and there you go!!
 (This is my first time using github sorry xd)

-Special thanks to Gemini alongside with tutorials for helping me
+Special thanks to my dad, Gemini AI, tutorials for helping me